DreymaR/BigBagKbdTrixTMK/docs/README.md

 <i>Darkness's Teensy-based USB-2-USB Converter (see <a href="https://forum.colemak.com/viewtopic.php?id=1561">his topic</a>)</i><br>
 <br>

-I'm really hoping that <b><a href="https://www.kickstarter.com/projects/paulstoffregen/teensy-35-and-36/description">the upcoming Teensy 3.5/3.6</a></b> can be used for TMK!
+I'm really hoping that <b><a href="https://www.kickstarter.com/projects/paulstoffregen/teensy-35-and-36/description">Teensy 3.5/3.6</a></b> or a similar chip can be used for TMK!
 These devices are fast, have a <i>lot</i> more Flash/RAM (512/192 kB for 3.5; 1024/256 kB for 3.6) and most importantly, come with a second USB intended for Host mode so it won't need a separate USB host!
 That may make it a cheap and powerful option; someone will hopefully test this soon.

 The safest and easiest option may be to order the brilliant <b><a href="https://geekhack.org/index.php?topic=69169.0">USB to USB Converter from GeekHack user Hasu</a></b>, who has also developed the TMK software for converting keyboards to more awesome keyboards.
 (Hasu's device is also available from <a href="https://www.1upkeyboards.com/shop/controllers/usb-to-usb-converter/">1UpKeyboards</a> which has a web shop but at a higher price from what I can see.)
 I've got a few of these beauties, and my code, instructions and .hex definition files below are based on Hasu's device although they may be used for other devices too (may need some geeky tweaking).